 In 2009, CSC was appointed as Secretariat to the All Party Parliamentary Group (APPG) on Street Children.
 APPGs are informal, cross-party groups of MPs and Peers who share a particular interest in a subject.

-Meetings are held in Parliament with the aim of sharing information about issues affecting street children worldwide and communicating concerns to parliamentarians, ambassadors, and governments.
+APPG meetings are held in Parliament with the aim of sharing information about issues affecting street children worldwide and communicating concerns to parliamentarians, ambassadors, and governments.
 As Secretariat of the APPG, we are able to assist the Co-Chairs by connecting them with our members so that they can learn from and share our network’s expertise on their parliamentary platform.

 For more information on the APPG on Street Children, or to learn how you can engage with its work, please contact the APPG Coordinator, Stacy Stroud, at: email@example.com.